Welcoming former refugees

 If you would like to know more about the NZ government’s refugee settlement strategy, you can find it on the New Zealand Immigration website Immigration New Zealand website

 Refugees are ordinary people facing extraordinary circumstances.
-They have experienced war, persecution, discrimination, racism and oppression, and been forced to flee their homes for nothing more than their ethnicity, religion or beliefs.
+They have experienced war, persecution, discrimination, racism and oppression, and have been forced to flee their homes for nothing more than their ethnicity, religion or beliefs.

-Worldwide, there are now over 65 million people who have been forcibly displaced from their home.
+Worldwide, there are now over 65 million people who have been forcibly displaced from their homes.
 Under the refugee quota, New Zealand accepts refugees from all over the world.
 Many arrive in New Zealand with few to no possessions and have left behind family members, friends, homes, schools and jobs.

 Refugee status is granted by the United Nations High Commissioner for Refugees (UNHCR).
 To receive this status, people must have left their country of origin and be able to prove it is not safe for them to return home.
 With their lives disrupted by conflict or persecution, refugees simply seek a safe environment in which they can resettle and freely engage in society.